The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Results and Analysis

-To visualize the capability of models, Figure~\ref{Fig: successful executions during iteration} counts the number of executions in which the target functionality has been successfully implemented after each round of iteration, out of a total of $168 \times 5 = 840$ executions.
-First, we can see that the models exhibit obvious differences after the first iteration, indicating their \textbf{varying capabilities in inferring target functionalities from I/O examples}: GPT-4o-mini performs the best, DeepSeek-Coder-6.7b-instruct is superior to other open source models, and Llama-2-7b-chat achieved the least success.
-Second, it is also worth noting that all the models progress most in the initial one or two rounds, indicating that in most cases these models \textbf{cannot successfully improve the code according to iterative feedback}.
-Specifically, for GPT-4o-mini, about ninety percent of the executions succeed within the first two rounds of iterations.
-As for open-source models, the iteratively given I/O examples (after the first round) only contribute to new success on no more than 10 programming executions.
+To visualize the change in score during the iteration, Figure~\ref{Fig: successful executions during iteration} counts the number of executions in which the target functionality has been successfully implemented after each round of iteration, out of a total of $172 \times 5 = 860$ executions.
+First, we can see that the evaluated LLMs exhibit obvious differences after the first iteration, indicating their \textbf{varying capabilities in inferring the target functionality from I/O examples}: GPT-4o-mini performs the best, deepseek-coder-6.7b-instruct is superior to other open-source LLMs, and Llama-2-7b-chat achieves the least success.
+Second, it is also worth noting that all the LLMs progress most in the initial one or two rounds, indicating that in most cases, these LLMs \textbf{can hardly successfully improve the code according to iterative feedback}.
+Specifically, for GPT-4o-mini, about ninety percent of the executions succeed within the first two rounds of iteration.
+As for most of the open-source LLMs, the iteratively supplemented I/O examples (after the first round) contribute to new success on no more than 10 executions.
+We also analyze the proportion of errors occurring in all executions.
+The most frequent error is ``fail in the given tests'', indicating that as the number of iteration rounds increases, the LLMs struggle to generate code that satisfies all the given I/O examples.